 The roofing material is asphalt composition shingles.
-The slope or pitch of the roof is medium in some areas and steep in others.
+The slope or pitch of the roof is medium.
 Metal gutters are used to collect the roof water drainage.
 The roof is approximately 15 years old.

 4.2 INSPECTION METHOD

 The inspection of this roof was conducted from the roof surface.
 The inspector walked on the roof and made a visual inspection of the components listed below.